// COMP_BY_CITY

 Seattle

 Seattle's Chief of Staff market is shaped by the outsized presence of Amazon, Microsoft, and a strong pipeline of enterprise-focused startups.
-Salaries run 8 to 12 percent above the national average, reflecting both the technical sophistication expected of candidates and the competitive pressure from Big Tech compensation packages.
+Based on Resonance Search placement data, salaries here carry a moderate premium above the national average, reflecting both the technical sophistication expected of candidates and the competitive pressure from Big Tech compensation packages.
 Total compensation at larger companies frequently includes RSU grants that vest over four years, making the long-term earnings potential particularly attractive for CoS professionals willing to commit to a multi-year tenure.

 Washington State has no personal income tax, which gives Seattle a meaningful advantage in take-home pay over San Francisco, New York, and Boston at equivalent gross salary levels.
 Housing costs in Seattle proper are elevated but have moderated since their 2022 peak, and suburban areas like Bellevue and Redmond — where many tech campuses are located — offer a range of price points.
 Overall, the cost-of-living-to-salary ratio in Seattle is among the most favorable for CoS professionals in any major tech hub.